jaredmales/rtimv/readme.md

 Originally developed to support the MagAO+VisAO camera.
 Now adapted to work with the shared memory image system ImageStreamIO of CACAO.

 This is now a stripped down version, with only minimal analysis tools.
-A plugin system is under development to enable adding new tools, such as peak fitting.
+A plugin system enables adding new tools, such as peak fitting.

 ## Installation